 Tips for Becoming a Better Investor

 - If you haven’t done much investing before, it can be especially useful to consult with a financial advisor.
 They can sit down with you and look at your whole financial situation to help you make investment decisions.
 Smartasset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Build a balanced portfolio.
-Your specific investing goals will determine how you invest your money.
+- Your specific financial goals will determine how you should invest your money.
 For example, someone who has already retired probably wants to invest more conservatively than someone who is 30 years away from retirement.
 However, experts generally recommend that you minimize risk by creating a balanced and diversified portfolio.
-Starting with an asset allocation calculator can help you plan your portfolio according to your personal preferences.
+Starting with an asset allocation calculator can help you plan out your portfolio ahead of time.

 Photo credit: ©iStock.com/fizkes, ©iStock.com/DragonImages, ©iStock.com/Gelia